keboola/component-servicenow-tables/README.md

  - Output bucket (output_bucket) - [OPT] Name of the output bucket.
 If the bucket with specified name does not exit, it will be created automatically.

-## ServiceNow table extractor configuration
+## ServiceNow table extractor row configuration
  - Table (table) - [REQ] Name of the table to be extracted
  - SysParm Query (sysparm_query) - [OPT] Query which will be sent along with get table request.
 For more information about querying please refer to [Table API documentation](https://developer.servicenow.com/dev.do#!/reference/api/tokyo/rest/c_TableAPI#table-GET).